 Having seen a move to United collapse the previous year due to a serious knee injury, Van Nistelrooy arrived at Old Trafford in a British-record £19m deal in 2001.

 The Dutchman certainly proved worth the wait, being named as the PFA Player of the Year in his debut season after scoring 36 goals in all competitions for Sir Alex Ferguson’s side.

-Van Nistelrooy would continue to score at a prolific rate, winning the Golden Boot the following season, amassing a record of 150 goals in 219 appearances for the club.
+Van Nistelrooy continued to score at a prolific rate, winning the Golden Boot the following season after scoring 44 goals in all competitions – a record for a Premier League player – and amassing a total of 150 goals in just 219 appearances for the club.

 One Premier League title, an FA Cup and a League Cup is perhaps a relatively sparse total for five seasons at England’s biggest club, though few at Old Trafford can forget the ruthlessness of Ruud in front of goal.